 #2- Exclude certain foods or food groups.
 Unless you are allergic, been advised by your physician, or do not like the taste (I am not a seafood fan), you should never avoid particular foods.
 Gaps in your diet lead to gaps in your nutrition.
 In moderation, you should enjoy your favorite foods.
 In fact, allowing for small treats assists in diet adherence.

 #3- Have a demographic following.
 Have you ever noticed that your diet has a "type?"
 Are all your college girlfriends going vegan or your CrossFit buds trading grains for meat?
 Take a look around, if your diet has a following, you may want to steer clear.

 #4- Use scare tactics.
 Fear should never accompany your diet.
 If you are afraid to check in at your next meeting, or eat a slice of pizza, or gain weight, then that diet is not for you!

 #5- Brainwash you.
 You should never be emotionally attached to a diet.
 Do you feel the need to chime in every time someone eats a piece of bread in front of you?
 Are you offended when someone talks bad about your diet?
 If any of this applies to you, it is time to seriously reconsider your diet.

 #6- Claim to be the best.
 There are no secrets, no new studies, and no best diet.
 Everyone is different.
 The best diet is to educate yourself before you jump on any diet bandwagon!

-Just remember- if the diet has a name, run away as fast as you can!
-Life is meant to be enjoyed.
+Just remember- life is meant to be enjoyed!
 Anything that starves you, stresses you, or takes away your favorite dessert is never going to work in the long-run.
 Instead, develop a healthy nutritional plan that allows flexibility and does not negatively affect you physically, mentally, or socially.